DIFFERENCES BETWEEN 3D SECURE VERSIONS 1.0.2 AND 2.0

 The Three Domains of Online Payment

-The first version of 3-D Secure was designed to increase consumer confidence in online payment, thus fostering the growth of e-commerce.
+The first version of 3-D Secure was designed to increase consumer confidence towards online payments, thus fostering the growth of e-commerce.
 This standard for payment authentication is marketed as Mastercard SecureCode, Verified by Visa, and American Express SafeKey, among others.
-3-D refers to the three domains or entities involved in a secure payment: the issuer domain (the bank issuing the card); the acquirer domain (the bank of the merchant to which payment is to be made); and the interoperability domain provided by the credit card organisation supporting the 3D Secure protocol.
+3-D refers to the three domains or entities involved in a secure payment: the issuer domain (the bank issuing the card); the acquirer domain (the bank of the merchant to which payment is to be made); and the interoperability domain provided by the credit card organisation supporting the 3-D Secure protocol.

 Interoperability for Handling Transactions

-By definition, the interoperability domain includes the Internet and interfaces to the ACS (Access Control Server), MPI (Merchant Plug-in), or any other software provider.
-The MPI is a software module that connects the card scheme’s servers such as Visa and Mastercard and the merchant’s servers.
+By definition, the interoperability domain includes the internet and interfaces to the ACS (Access Control Server), MPI (Merchant Plug-in), or any other software provider.
+The MPI is a software module that connects the card scheme’s servers such as Visa, Mastercard, and the merchant’s servers.
 The ACS is controlled by the card issuer and verifies whether a 3-D Secure authentication is available for a particular card number, as well as managing authentication of the cardholder for a specific transaction.
 These backend elements will be used for 3-D Secure 2.0 implementations as well.

 Pros and Cons of 3-D Secure Version 1